 Now let’s look at the opposite of selfishness: selflessness.

-For many, it’s the pinnacle of human kindness, a karma magnet, a get-into-heaven-free card.
+Selflessness is when we regard the well-being of others as more important than our own.
+For many, selflessness is the pinnacle of human kindness, a karma magnet, a get-into-heaven-free card.
 But there are a few holes in the swiss cheese.
 Selflessness can become an addiction.

 Sometimes good deeds can turn into codependency, where you abandon your own life to fix or manage someone else’s.
 It can show up in marriages, parent-child relationships, and even friendships.